johnbrandle/as3-js/README.md

   - Run-time compilation
   - [SWC files][swc]
   - flash.* API
-  - XML, XMLList, Proxy, Dictionary, and E4X (*see notes*)
+  - XML, XMLList, Proxy, Dictionary, and E4X* (*see docs*)
-  - Almost all ActionScript 3 language features
+  - Almost all AS3 language features

 # Does not support:
   - [with][with]